Mohammad Ali Allahdadi

-Mohammad-Ali Allahdadi (محمدعلی اللهدادی; c.1963 – January 18, 2015) was a brigadier general in the Islamic Revolutionary Guard Corps and a military officer in the Quds Force.
+Mohammad-Ali Allahdadi (محمدعلی اللهدادی; c.1963 – January 18, 2015) was an Iranian brigadier general in the Islamic Revolutionary Guard Corps and a military officer in the Quds Force.

 A veteran of Iran–Iraq War, he was killed in January 2015 Mazraat Amal incident.

 Military career

 Iran–Iraq War

-Still a teenager, Allahdadi joined Irregular Warfare Headquarters, an irregular warfare unit under command of Mostafa Chamran, as a guerrilla.
-After fighting in Operation Tariq al-Qods, he moved to Ground Forces of the Islamic Revolutionary Guard Corps's 41st Sarallah Division of Kerman as Lieutenant Colonel, under Qasem Soleimani.
+Still a teenager, Allahdadi joined Irregular Warfare Headquarters, an irregular warfare unit under command of Mostafa Chamran, as a guerrilla fighter.
+After fighting in Operation Tariq al-Qods, he moved to the IRGC Ground Forces' 41st Sarallah Division of Kerman as Lieutenant Colonel, under Qasem Soleimani.
 During the war, he was promoted to Colonel.

 Balochistan conflict

-He was involved in Balochistan conflict.
+He was also involved in the Balochistan conflict.

-Syrian civil war
+Syrian Civil War

 In circa 2012, he was asked by previous Major General Qasem Soleimani to serve in Syrian Civil War.
 Allahdadi had traveled to Syria to "provide consultation" and was an adviser to the Syrian army.

 He was killed in January 2015 Mazraat Amal incident, alongside six Hezbollah Fighters.
 Following his death, the Revolutionary Guard released a statement saying "Zionists should await devastating thunder of the IRGC" and Iran's Ministry of Foreign Affairs sent a "warning letter" to Israel via United States.

 A senior Israeli security source told Reuters "Israeli forces believed they were attacking only low-ranking Hezbollah members".
 Officially, Israel has not commented on the attack.

 Ten days after his death, Hezbollah launched an attack on an Israeli military convoy in the Shebaa Farms area.